evopix/evopix.github.com/content/about/index.md

 {{< style "font-size: 1.25rem" >}}
 I've been a Software Engineer for {{< years "2005-09-01" >}} years now.
 I spent the first 6 years of my career as a Full Stack Engineer but transitioned to Backend full-time {{< years "2012-03-01" >}} years ago.

 I've worked on everything from e-commerce, data platforms, AdTech, and most recently FinTech.
-I primarily specialize in API developoment but I also have lots of experience in DevOps.
+I primarily specialize in API development but I also have lots of experience in DevOps.
 I'm very passionate about improving developer experiences and workflows.
 {{< /style >}}